bg117/ash/README.md

 ### Customizable Prompt Format

-To modify the prompt, you may change the value of the `prompt_fmt` variable, either in the `.apcrc` file in your home directory or assigning it directly in the shell (will get reset the next time you open the shell.)
+To modify the prompt, you may change the value of the `prompt_fmt` variable, either in the `ash.cfg` file in your home directory or assigning it directly in the shell (will get reset the next time you open the shell.)

 Currently, there are 4 format specifiers to be used in customizing the prompt.